Advocate for abandoned Black cemeteries criticizes Florida lawmakers

 “I want to know, many of these legislators, where are they from?” asked Gloria Jefferson Anderson, who is leading the cemetery restoration project in Tallahassee.
 “Can they identify where their ancestors are buried?
 Because if they couldn’t, they would understand what we’re trying to do here.
 We’re trying to find our ancestors and give them a decent memorial.”

-Cruz was on vacation until next week and not available to discuss the Legislature’s decision, her office said.
+Cruz was on vacation and unavailable to discuss the Legislature’s decision, her office said.

 “The place where they said no to this bill, this used to be a plantation,” Anderson said in an interview.
 “Slaves built the Capitol!”